 Your gut has over 400 types of probiotic bacteria (good guy bugs in your belly) that help fight bad bacteria found in your intestines; they also promote good digestion, which we all need!
 Most people use probiotics to prevent diarrhea, gas, and cramping caused by medications or antibiotics.
 It may not make sense to you to take an antibiotic and a probiotic at the same time — wouldn’t it seem they’d cancel each other out?
 Not the case.
 Antibiotics kill good bacteria along with the bad bacteria, so supplementing with a probiotic puts those happy microorganisms back in action in your tummy.
 Probiotics may also help with infections of the digestive tract, enhance immune function, and control inflammatory bowel disease.

 You’ll find these friendly bugs naturally in most fermented dairy foods like yogurt and kefir.
-Don’t be tricked by labeling: live active cultures may not be probiotic, so read the label carefully!
+Don’t be tricked by labeling: live active cultures may not be probiotics, so read the label carefully!
 A supplement can help make sure you are getting enough probiotics to maintain a healthy digestive tract.
-Also be sure to talk to your doctor before changing your diet or starting a supplement regimen.